MATERIAL FLOWS AND RESOURCE PRODUCTIVITY

 Limitations

-The material flows of imports and exports refer to goods exchanged in international trade.
-Therefore, the Internal Material Consumption (IMC) does not include indirect material flows associated with international trade; these flows are calculated within the scope of material flows in raw material equivalents (RMEs).
+The material flows of imports and exports refer to goods traded in international trade.
+Therefore, DMC does not include indirect material flows associated with international trade; such flows are calculated within the framework of material flows in raw material equivalents.

 Data availabilty